 To get more Canadian eyeballs looking at the services they offer and hopefully becoming future customers.
 They also get your name and contact information so they can send you financial tips and more details about their products - typically by email.

-The good news is you are under no obligation to use any of their products or services, and unsubscribing from their marketing emails can be done with a simple click of the unsubscribe link in any email they send you.
+You are under no obligation to use any of their products or services, and unsubscribing from their marketing emails can be done with a simple click of the unsubscribe link in any email they send you.

 Mogo is another Canadian online loan provider that also partnered with Equifax a few months ago to offer free credit scores.